davidycliao/flaiR/README.md

 named entity recognition, sentiment analysis, and part-of-speech tagging.

-First, we load the data and the model and perform NER task on the text below.
+First, we load the data and the model to perform NER task on the text below.

 > *Yesterday, Dr. Jane Smith spoke at the United Nations in New York.